The match between Val d’Isère and Tignes

 Nestled at the bottom of the Haute-Tarentaise valley, in Savoie, the resorts of Tignes and Val d’Isère form a famous international winter destination.
 Complementary, they each have developed with their own qualities around an exceptional ski area: Espace Killy, called “the most beautiful ski area in the world”.

 Tignes is the most “sporty” resort and welcomes a dynamic clientele and places its infrastructures and sports activities at the heart of its development.
-New developments in Tignes can be scarce but the last few years has seen a growth of high-end new apartments and semi-detached chalets on the market with prices increasing towards the 10,000 euros/sqm mark.
+New developments in Tignes can be scarce but the last few years have seen a growth of high-end new apartments and semi-detached chalets on the market with prices increasing towards the 10,000 euros/sqm mark.

 Not far from there, Val d’Isère appears as a more upscale resort, attracting an affluent and largely foreign clientele thanks to its village full of charm and high-end properties.
 With very few new-build developments in Val d’Isere coming to the market, prices of new apartments for sale in Val d’Isere can reach 20,000-25,000 euros per sqm.
 See our new properties for sale in Espace Killy.